 Calculating the optimal continued fraction of a quadratic irrational

-This program finds the first n terms of the optimal continued fraction expansion
+This program finds the optimal continued fraction expansion

 x=a0+